- National Geographic

 Optional Pre- or Post-Trip Extension: (6 Days)

-Denali National Park: Discover the wildness that lives at the heart of Alaska; add an inland exploration of Denali National Park to you coastal expedition.
+Denali National Park: Discover the wildness that lives at the heart of Alaska; add an inland exploration of Denali National Park to your coastal expedition.
 Explore from a comfortable, elegant wilderness lodge.
 From $5,690 per person.
 To reserve your space on a Denali extension, a $550 per person initial deposit is required.
 A second deposit in the amount of 60% of the cost of the extension is due 120 days or more, prior to the departure.
 Contact ExpeditionTrips for details.

-Accommodations aboard ship; all meals; all shore excursions and sightseeing; use of kayaking equipment; entrance fees; group transfers as indicated in itinerary; gratuities (except to ship’s crew), taxes and service charges; services of natural history staff.
+Accommodations and meals aboard ship; shore excursions; use of kayaking equipment; park entrance fees; port charges; group transfers as indicated in itinerary; service taxes; services of natural history staff.
 Subject to change without notice.

 Airfare; optional extensions; individual transfers; baggage/accident/cancellation insurance; items of a personal nature such as alcoholic beverages, internet, etc.; gratuities to ship’s crew at your discretion; fuel surcharge may apply.